tardate/LittleArduinoProjects/Kraft/IJN/MitsubishiA5M2b/README.md

 # #697 IJN/Mitsubishi A5M2b

-Building the Wingsey Kits A5M2b in-flight for the 2023 Model Offiers Mess birthday bash raising money and awareness for the Models for Heroes charity.
+Building the Wingsy Kits A5M2b in-flight for the 2023 Model Offiers Mess birthday bash raising money and awareness for the Models for Heroes charity.

 ![Build](./assets/MitsubishiA5M2b_build.jpg?raw=true)